Notgnoshi/notgnoshi.github.io/_posts/2016-07-18-svg-with-tikz.md

         \tikzMarkAngle{(O)}{(z)}{(a)}
     \end{tikzpicture}
 \end{document}
+{% endraw %}
 {% endhighlight %}

-Then compile it with `pdflatex error.tex`.
-Then convert the PDF to SVG with `pdf2svg error.pdf error.svg`.
+Then compile it with `pdflatex polar.tex`.
+Then convert the PDF to SVG with `pdf2svg polar.pdf polar.svg`.

 The above code produces the following SVG image: